Haemochromatosis : The Celtic Curse.

 Testing at Randox Health

 At Randox Health, we offer genetic testing to determine if you’re at high risk of haemochromatosis with a risk assessment completed and results returned within 7-14 days.
-Many cases of haemochromatosis are never diagnosed9, likely resulting in many cases of the other conditions discussed in this article.
+Many cases of the Celtic Curse are never diagnosed9, likely resulting in many cases of the other conditions discussed in this article.

 Early identification allows the treatment and the prevention of a variety of forms of ill health that can result from iron overload.
 Once your results are available, you’ll get a genetic risk report via email, which will show a breakdown of your results and explain exactly what they mean.
 For more information, visit our website at https://randoxhealth.com/en-GB/in-clinic/haemochromatosis